Mariko enjoys spending time with her grandma

-まりこは やまに いきます。 Mariko goes to a mountain.
+Mariko goes to a mountain with her grandma.

-In Alignment with the Senior Syllabus and the Japanese Language Proficiency Test:
+In alignment with the Senior Syllabus and the Japanese Language Proficiency Test (JLPT)

 Cultural note from the author:

-The importance of the extended family, particularly grandparents has traditionally been of great significance in Japanese society.
-Although this importance may be declining a little, it still exists strongly today.
-Since I was born, my grandma lived with us, and was always in my life.
-When I was a child, I used to say that she was the most important person in the world, thinking my mother’s time would come naturally after my grandma.
+The importance of the extended family, particularly grandparents, has traditionally been of great significance in Japanese society.
+Although this importance may be declining slightly, it still exists today.
+Since the day I was born, my grandma has lived with us, and she was always a significant part of my life.
+When I was a child, I used to say that my grandma was the most important person in the world, as I believed that my mother’s time would come naturally after my grandma.